Jan Ullrich: Doping

 On 3 August 2006, doping expert Werner Franke claimed Ullrich purchased, in a single year, about €35,000 worth of doping products; his claim was based on documents uncovered in the Operación Puerto doping case.
 A German court imposed a gag order on Franke after it found there was not enough evidence to link Ullrich to doping.
 On 14 September 2006, officials raided Ullrich's house and collected DNA material while Ullrich was honeymooning with his new wife Sara.
-On 4 April 2007, Ullrich's DNA sample, had "without a doubt" matched nine bags of blood taken from Eufemiano Fuentes' office.
+On 4 April 2007, Ullrich's DNA sample had "without a doubt" matched nine bags of blood taken from Eufemiano Fuentes' office.

-On 18 October 2006, Ullrich laid off his personal physiotherapist Birgit Krohme.
+On 18 October 2006, Ullrich laid off his personal physiotherapist, Birgit Krohme.
 Speculation rose that this was a sign that Ullrich had given up hope of returning to racing.
-Ullrich denied these rumors.
-One day later, Ullrich canceled his licence of the Swiss Cycling Federation, and was looking for a different federation for a licence of 2007.
+Ullrich denied these rumours.
+One day later, Ullrich cancelled his licence with the Swiss Cycling Federation, and was looking for a different federation for a licence in 2007.
 Ullrich claimed that the Swiss Cycling Federation had to stop their doping investigation, but the Swiss federation continued the investigation.
 On 25 October 2006, a document from the Spanish court on Ullrich's website stated that no charges would be filed.